 At $25/month, Leadpages is affordable enough for startups and one-man showrunners.
 The benefits of being able to design and deploy landing pages for lead generation make up for the cost.
 But $48/month can be a steep price to pay given the small perks you unlock at that level.
 Unless you have a real need for online sales and payments and A/B testing, you're better off with the most basic plan.
 It should also be enough to help you earn more with your blog or site.

 Leadlinks and Leaddigits are also unavailable unless you subscribe to the pro or advanced plan, which is a real bummer.

 Customer support does exist but priority is given to advanced subscribers.
 They have access to a 1-on-1 Quick Start Call as well as free virtual workshops.
 Those under the standard plan will have to make do with chat support (9 AM to 5 PM Central time during weekdays) or open a support ticket.

 Leadpages is a good deal for startups given the reasonable $25 entry point.
-If you need sleek, responsive landing pages quick and would help you improve your conversion funnel and make more money, the tool will be more than capable of delivering just that.
-However, there are plenty of alternatives out there that do pretty much the same thing.
+If you need sleek, responsive landing pages quickly and would help you improve your conversion funnel and make more money from your website, the tool will be more than capable of delivering just that.
+However, there are plenty of other landing page builders out there that do pretty much the same thing.
 Maybe not on the same level, but you do have options.Get a 14 Day Free Trial of Leadpages Here

-Large-scale businesses are likely to have in-house solutions to developing landing pages for their lead generation campaigns.
-The $199/month advanced plan seems too steep of a price point even for big corporations.
+Large-scale businesses will likely have in-house solutions to create landing pages for their lead-generation campaigns.
+The $199/month advanced plan seems too steep of a price point, even for big corporations.

 The good thing about Leadpages is that they have a free 14-day trial period so you can check the tool out for yourself (though you do need to provide your credit card information).
-While Leadpages does have its merits, the abundance of landing page solutions out in the market along with the quirks of Leadpages' builder tool makes it challenging to recommend.
+While Leadpages does have its merits, the abundance of landing page builder solutions out in the market, along with the quirks of Leadpages' builder tool, makes it challenging to recommend.